Alaska lawmakers struggle with dividend debate

 Senate Minority Leader Tom Begich, an Anchorage Democrat, said Thursday that he’s a “little less optimistic that we’ll get a plan or even an element of a plan this year … but I have not given up.”

 Less than two weeks remain in the session that began in January.
-All but one of the Legislature’s 60 seats is up for election this year.
+All but one of the Legislature’s 60 seats are up for election this year.
 Republican Gov. Mike Dunleavy is seeking reelection.

 Micciche, a Soldotna Republican, said he will continue having discussions with colleagues to see if agreement can be reached on a dividend approach that could garner at least 11 votes, the minimum necessary for Senate passage.